 - Bar Association of the Fifth Federal Circuit, Member

-- Texas Creditor’s Bar Association, Co-Chair of Education
+- Texas Creditor’s Bar Association, Board of Directors, Chair of Education

 - The Tarrant County Bar Association, Elections Committee Member